ocaml-bench/sandmark/README.md

 you are using for your current build based on the machine you happen to be running the benchmarks on.
-For example, if your build is to use `run_config.json` and the commands contain a parameter such as `--cpu-list 5` then it is being assumed that your machine has at least 5 CPU cores.
-You may want to adjust the `--cpu-list` parameter based on whatever number of CPU cores your machine has or if you don't know how many cores it has then consider setting the parameter to `--cpu-list 1` to use only one CPU core.
+For example, if your build is to use `run_config.json` and the commands contain a parameter such as `--cpu-list 5` then it is being assumed that your machine has a fifth core to use for the build.
+If your build fails then a possible reason might be that your machine doesn't have a fifth CPU core.
+In such a situation you might want to modify the parameter to use any number of cores less than or equal to the number of cores your machine has.
+If you do not know the number of cores your machine has then your safest option is to modify to the parameter to `--cpu-list 1` to simply use the first core.

 ### Results